jrockett6/bevy_godot4/README.md

 At it's core, this crate is just a rust Godot node holding a bevy app that you can add as an autoload (singleton) in your Godot app.

-This crate also provides utilities to be able to work with Godot systems from within the Bevy framework, such as:
+This crate also provides utilities to be able to work with Godot's systems from within the Bevy framework, such as:

 ## Godot nodes as components